GetwiththeProgramGlobal/pygame-wrapper/README.md

 ___
 ### Prerequisites

-* A python version *at least* 3.9.x must be installed.
+* A python version *at least* 3.9.x must be installed. https://www.python.org/downloads/
-* Pygame must be installed
+* Pygame must be installed (run `pip install pygame` in a terminal, or if that doesn't work try `pip3 install pygame`
 * To run, ***DO run*** `main.py` ***NOT*** the 2 other files
 ___
 ### The Template